The Benefits of Using a School Facilities Management Solution

 Whether you’re responsible for a single facility at a primary school or a multi-site operation at a large MAT, maintaining high standards requires oversight of several areas.
 Such as:

-- Buildings and premises maintenance: Taking care of school buildings is an essential part of day-to-day operations.
+Taking care of school buildings is an essential part of day-to-day operations.
 Buildings may vary in age and construction type, which means carrying out regular surveys, evaluations, and inspections.
 Planned preventative maintenance (PPM) can extend the use of school buildings and equipment.
 This takes the form of either time-based maintenance (TBM) or conditioned-based maintenance (CBM).
 Managing electrical maintenance such as lighting, lifts, or air conditioning requires strong processes and monitoring.
 This also applies to gas, water, plumbing, and heating supplies.

-- Space management: With so many daily activities to plan for, your school needs a real-time process to manage space.
+With so many daily activities to plan for, your school needs a real-time process to manage space.
 Staff should be able to plan their activities and know which furniture, tools, or equipment are available.

-- Sustainability and environmental improvements: School buildings have a considerable impact on the environment and contribute to around 45% of UK CO2 emissions.
+School buildings have a considerable impact on the environment and contribute to around 45% of UK CO2 emissions.
 Along with responsible resource management, Facility managers need to plan for any risks such as asbestos.